All Products

 Step 1: Deploy the RAG service

 1. Log on to the PAI console.
-Select a region and a workspace.
+On the page that appears, select a region and a workspace.
 Then, click Enter Elastic Algorithm Service (EAS).

 2. On the Elastic Algorithm Service (EAS) page, click Deploy Service.
 In the Scenario-based Model Deployment section, click RAG-based Smart Dialogue Deployment.
 6eea7736f88e6ec8b3b900e4d028bb48

-3. On the RAG-based LLM Chatbot Deployment page, configure the following key parameters.
+3. On the RAG-based LLM Chatbot Deployment page, configure the parameters.
+The following tables describe the parameters.

 • Basic Information